-Franco Baresi paid a touching tribute to former team-mate Ray Wilkins ahead of last night’s Milan derby.
+Franco Baresi pays tribute to Ray Wilkins ahead of Milan derby

 Baresi, who spent his entire 20-year career with I Rossoneri, played alongside Wilkins for three seasons in the mid-1980s.

 Ahead of kick-off at the San Siro, Baresi laid a wreath and held up a Milan shirt with ‘Wilkins 8’ on the back in front of the fans.

 Wilkins played 73 matches for the Serie A side, scoring twice.